WHAT ARE FAMILY ISSUES

 Families go through many experiences together.
 Some experiences are happy while others can be difficult, sad, or aggravating.
 While some conflict within a family is normal, family therapy may be beneficial when hardships seem overwhelming and affect the family’s everyday well-being, especially over an extended period of time.

 There are many different ways that families can experience trials, difficulties, hardships, and discomfort.
 Some of the most common issues family experience may include the following:

-- Skin Conditions: Major Life Events: This can include anything that brings a big change to a family physically or emotionally.
+- Major Life Events: This can include anything that brings a big change to a family physically or emotionally.
 Some major life events include a loved one’s death, moving, changing careers, loss of a job, divorce, and marriage.